 The ever-increasing usage of tea is likely to bring premium products to the market.
 For instance – in economies like the U.S., super-premium and premium products hold the largest market share.
-Even in the Europe consumers are opting for niche and luxurious flavors in form of customized offerings.
-Nutritionists are focusing on consumption of tea due to contents like phytochemicals, flavonoids, and anti-oxidants.
+Even in Europe consumers are opting for niche and luxurious flavors in form of customized offerings.
+Nutritionists are focusing on the consumption of tea due to its contents like phytochemicals, flavonoids, and anti-oxidants.

 The global tea market is segmented based on type, packaging, distribution channel, application, and geography.
 By type, the segmentation goes like black tea, green tea, oolong tea, fruit/herbal tea, and others (dark tea, yellow tea, and white tea).
 By packaging, the market says loose tea (pouches & packets), plastic containers, paper boards, aluminum tin, and tea bags.
 By distribution channel, the tea industry spans online stores, convenience stores, specialty stores, supermarkets/hypermarkets, and others.
 By application, the same market states commercial and residential.